 On-going study on the collection

-Since the summer of 2015, I have been offering an osteology workshop to Life Sciences students at Roehampton that are interested in volunteering their time to clean and study the skeletons.
+During the summers of 2015-2023, I offered an osteology workshop to Life Sciences students at the University of Roehampton that were interested in volunteering their time to clean and study the skeletons.
 It has been lovely to get to know my students better over long summer days in the lab, and they have been invaluable in helping prepare the collection for future research.
 They are too many to thank individually here, but their names are on the skeletons’ information recording sheets, available to future researchers that want to consult them.

-We have cleaned and studied (i.e. recording of present bones, preservation, sex, age-at-death, stature, obvious pathologies) 197 articulated burials out of about 300.
-These include 14 children and 183 adults, of which 56 females and 87 males (others undetermined).
+We have cleaned and studied (i.e. recording of present bones, preservation, sex, age-at-death, stature, obvious pathologies) the 299 articulated burials.
+These include 23 children and 262 adults, of which 74 females and 128 males (others undetermined).